ForestOfLight/Canopy-Extension-Example/README.md

 ## How does this work?

 **Canopy** and its extensions all communicate using scriptevents!
-The vanilla `/scriptevent` command allows for sending strings to Behavior Packs and the `ScriptEventCommandMessage` event allows for recieving them. **Canopy Extensions** use these to communicate with **Canopy** when new rules and commands are added. **Canopy** uses these as well to get rule data, set rule data, and call command callbacks from extensions.
+The vanilla `/scriptevent` command allows for sending strings to Behavior Packs and the `ScriptEventCommandMessage` event allows for recieving them. **Canopy** uses [MCBE-IPC](https://https://github.com/OmniacDev/MCBE-IPC), a library that streamlines the process of sending and recieving scriptevents.
+**Canopy Extensions** use these to communicate with **Canopy** when new rules and commands are added. **Canopy** uses these as well to get rule data, set rule data, and call command callbacks from extensions.

 ## Issues & Suggestions